dmh247365/node_jsnad/README.md

   at toUppercase (/blahblah/Projects/node_jsnad/test.js:3)
   at Object.<anonymous> (/blahblahProjects/node_jsnad/test.js:8)
 ```
-aside: In the error I have left in the line number ie 3, but ommitted the column number which was 11.
+aside: In the error I have left in the line number ie 3, but omitted the column number which was 11.

 Error handling in an asynchronous world is distinct from its synchronous counterpart.